Essiac Circle of Friends

 We have fifteen years experience growing, using and providing Essiac tea herbs worldwide to maintain good health.
 We also have decades of experience in using and crafting other herbal teas.
 We are currently modifying the website, organizing and getting ready for spring planting, etc.

 Due to the increasing demand for high-quality Essiac tea herbs, we are having to work extra hard to keep up with that demand.
 Unfortunately, high-quality, organically-grown sheep sorrel root is not generally available or easily found even on the internet.
-We have also found Essiac websites that make fraudulent claims about having sheep sorrel roots.
+We have also found Essiac websites that make fraudulent claims about having sheep sorrel roots as well as incorrect information regarding the correct Essiac formula that Rene Caisse used.
 Therefore we actually reveal how we grow, harvest and process our sheep sorrel roots.
 Click here to read about our Essiac Herb Quality.

 We have been growing sheep sorrel on good, organic land.
 It is very time-consuming to trim the roots from the upper sheep sorrel plant.
-However, in spite of the extra cost we feel that it is important that people know how much sheep sorrel root is in each packet.
+However, in spite of the extra cost it is necessary that people know how much sheep sorrel root is in each packet.
 Click on the "Growing Methods" and "Harvesting Roots" buttons above and see how we grow and harvest our sheep sorrel roots.

 Due to the high cost of growing, harvesting, clipping, drying, etc, of sheep sorrel roots and the high cost of suitable, unpolluted, organic land it is a challenge to keep up with the demand.
 We are currently planning the expansion of our current growing operations through our land purchase project in order to meet future demand.